Starting Winter...

 3. and then use the Moderate This Quiz tool to give the DRC students extra time.

-4. IF you did NOT set Moderate and students started the quiz, use the Assign to and + ADD blocks for your DRC Students.
+4. IF you did NOT set Moderate and students started the quiz, use the Assign to and + Assign To blocks for your DRC Students.

 NOTE: Do not EDIT the current Assign to settings OR you will LOOSE your grades for those users.